CW is Music

 Information

 The Straight Key Century Club is the most active group of mechanical-key Morse code radiotelegraph operators in the world.
-We have the thousands of members around the globe.
+We have thousands of members around the globe who send manually-generated code using Straight Keys, Sideswipers and Bugs.

 On-Air